Basal Cambrian Sands

 Quest is a fully-integrated CCS project that will capture, transport, inject and store CO2.
 It was proposed by Shell on behalf of the Athabasca Oil Sands project − a joint venture between Shell Canada, Chevron Canada and Marathon Oil.

-The project has an official launch and start up in the beginning of November 2015, and will from then on be fully operational after approximately three years of construction.
+The project had an official launch and start up in the beginning of November 2015, and is now fully operational after approximately three years of construction.

 Shell announced in September 2012 that a final investment decision had been made and that the project, having received essential federal and provincial regulatory approvals, had begun construction.
 It was announced the same month that Fluor would provide EPC services to the project.
 Alberta's Energy Resources Conservation Board had announced its approval for the project in July 2012, and noted the suitability of the proposed reservoir storage site.